Giulietta Pezzi: Death and legacy

 Giuseppe Mazzini in 1846.
-Pezzi dedicated her play Carlo Sand to him in two years later.
+Pezzi dedicated her play Carlo Sand to him two years later.

 Giulietta Pezzi died at her home in Milan in 1878 at the age of 71.
 Her tomb in the Cimitero Monumentale di Milano is adorned with a marble portrait by Giovanni Spertini and an epitaph written by her daughter Noemi.
 In 1880 Noemi supervised the posthumous publication of Pezzi's last novel Il nido delle rondini (The Swallows' Nest).
 An account of a group of Italian political exiles in Switzerland, the novel was based on Pezzi's experiences at the villa in Lugano where she often visited Mazzini during his exile.
 Her personal papers, which included extensive correspondence with Mazzini and Cattaneo, an album with messages from Alessandro Manzoni and Honoré de Balzac, a letter from Giuseppe Garibaldi, and portraits of George Sand and Giuseppe Verdi, were held in the Museo del Risorgimento di Milano from 1928.
 However, they were completely destroyed when the museum caught fire during the Allied bombing of Milan in 1943.
 A public nursery school and street in Milan are named in her honour.